dileepaj/tracified-wallet/ReadMe.txt

 ** IMPORTAN **

-Need to add these lines to AndroidManifest.xml
+For Android APP Link - Need to add these lines to AndroidManifest.xml

   <activity